TermOfficial/osujs-lazer/README.md

  ## Disclaimer, Legal shit
  This project is in no way trying to replace the original game. osu! is (C) peppy/team osu!

+ I highly recommend switiching to this version, as Lazer-v1 will no longer be maintained.